nafisn/geek-night-spec/README.md

 Create a new genre | `POST /genre`
 Update a genre | `PUT /genre/:genreId`
 Remove a genre | `DELETE /genre/:genreId`
+Get all albums by genre | `GET /genre/:genreId/albums` Get all artists by genre | `GET /genre/:genreId/artists`

 ### Album